Julyseven2002/Udacity-Azure-DevOps-Building-a-CICD-Pipelines/README.md

 ## Enhancements

-A short description of how to improve the project in the future Add integration test and configure it to run in CI.
+1. Add integration test and configure it to run in CI.
-Automate the CI/CD using Infrastruture as Code
+2. Automate the CI/CD using Infrastruture as Code

 ## Demo